Rights of nature law: Colombia

 Colombia has not adopted statutes or constitutional provisions addressing nature's rights (as of 2019).
 However, this has not prevented Colombian courts from finding nature's rights as inherent.
 In a 2016 case, the Colombia Constitutional Court ordered cleanup of the polluted Atrato River, stating that nature is a "true subject of rights that must be recognized by states and exercised... for example, by the communities that inhabit it or have a special relationship with it”.
 The court added that humans are “only one more event within a long evolutionary chain [and] in no way... owner of other species, biodiversity or natural resources, or the fate of the planet".

 In 2018, the Colombia Supreme Court took up a climate change case by a group of children and young adults that also raised fundamental rights issues.
 In addition to making legal findings related to human rights, the court found that the Colombian Amazon is a "'subject of rights', entitled to protection, conservation, maintenance and restoration".
 It recognized the special role of Amazon deforestation in creating greenhouse gas emissions in Colombia, and as a remedy ordered the nation and its administrative agencies to ensure a halt to all deforestation by 2020.
 The court further allocated enforcement power to the plaintiffs and affected communities, requiring the agencies to report to the communities and empowering them to inform the court if the agencies were not meeting their deforestation targets.

 Ecuador

 A significant body of case law has been expanding in Ecuador to implement the nation's constitutional provisions regarding the rights of nature.
 Examples include lawsuits in the areas of biodigestor pollution, impaired flow in the Vilcabamba River, and hydropower.

+Germany

+In August 2024, the Regional Court (Landgericht) of Erfurt became the first German court to recognize rights of Nature under the EU Charter of Fundamental Rights in an important decision.